I’ve been to Colombia twice now and I really love this country.

 Below: Soldiers in Cartagena

-Cartagena was beautiful, with lots of history; beautiful churches, an impressive castle, great walled city with fantastic old buildings and beautiful courtyards.
+Cartagena was beautiful with lots of history; beautiful churches, an impressive castle, a great walled city with fantastic old buildings and beautiful courtyards.
 I was very impressed.
 It also had some really good restaurants within some of the old buildings.
 Cartagena is a really romantic place, just loved it.